-From the age of three onwards, our students are taught in multi-age classrooms divided by three year increments, ensuring each child has the opportunity to experience being the youngest and oldest within their classroom community.
-The ability to guide, support and observe students over a consecutive three year period allows for teachers to form consequential connections with students and their families.
-Having a meaningful relationship with a child allows for teachers to focus on individualized instruction, providing opportunities to deepen learning in areas of particular interest or need.
-By circumventing the expectations imposed by grade levels for all students to possess the same knowledge and skills, Montessori’s mixed age community provides children with the opportunity to engage a variety of roles and responsibilities; while older students adopt the roles of leaders to reinforce their own learning, younger students are able to gain motivation by observing their peers and collaborating.
-Students are able to operate on a continuum of learning, allowing them to progress through lessons at whichever rate feels most comfortable for them.
+Beginning at age three, our students are taught in multi-age classrooms divided into three year increments.
+This allows them to experience being the youngest and oldest within their classroom community.
+The ability to guide, support, and observe students over a consecutive three year period gives grants teachers the opportunity to form valuable connections with students and their families, focusing on individualized instruction to deepen learning in areas of particular interest or need.
+Circumventing grade-level expectations that all students present the same proficiency and knowledge, Montessori’s mixed-age community encourages children to engage with a variety of roles and responsibilities; as older students practice leadership to reinforce their own learning, younger students gain motivation by observing and collaborating with their more experienced peers.
+Students operate on a continuum of learning, progressing through lessons at a comfortable, appropriately challenging pace.
 This prepares children for challenges and projects that extend beyond the structures of the classroom.

 Montessori classrooms are referred to as “prepared environments”.
-In her book The Secret of Childhood, Dr. Montessori described the goal of the prepared environment as follows: “The first aim of the prepared environment is, as far as it is possible, to render the growing child independent of the adult.”
-Whether out or indoors, our teachers give special attention to creating a developmentally appropriate environment that is safe and orderly.
-Love of Learning students attend classes both in cabins and outdoors, ensuring their settings are light, inviting spaces designed to support independence and stimulate their intellectual, social, and emotional growth.
-Every element of the space is thoughtfully arranged so children have the maximum ability for learning and exploration.
-Children’s innate curiosity is encouraged by giving them opportunities to engage in spontaneous, purposeful activities.
-The Montessori classroom is notably a busy space in which children are actively immersed in meaningful work.
-It is, at the same time, a serene space that allows them time to think and reflect.
-A Montessori teacher serves as a guide for maintaining a safe atmosphere, however children are free to move about the classroom and fully develop their unique potential through appropriate sensorial materials.
+In her book The Secret of Childhood, Dr. Montessori describes the goal of the prepared environment as follows: “The first aim of the prepared environment is, as far as it is possible, to render the growing child independent of the adult.”
+Whether outside or indoors, our teachers are dedicated to creating and maintaining an environment that is safe, orderly, and developmentally appropriate.
+Love of Learning students attend classes both in cabins and outdoors, and all environments intentionally designed to support independence and stimulate academic and personal growth.
+Each element of the space is thoughtfully arranged to maximize explorative learning, creating opportunities to engage in spontaneous, purposeful activities that nourish the child’s innate curiosity.
+The Montessori classroom is notably a busy space, in which children are actively immersed in meaningful work.
+It is, at the same time, a serene space conducive to quiet thought and reflection.
+A Montessori teacher ensures a safe atmosphere, students free to move about the classroom and guide their own progress through appropriate sensorial materials.

-Lessons in the classrooms consist of particular Montessori materials that facilitate much of children’s work.
-The materials range from simple to complex and from concrete to abstract, catering toward every child’s age and ability.
-This gives children a sense of ownership and pride over their rooms and serves to reinforce their social and emotional learning.
-Each material contains a built-in “control of error”, for example a puzzle that requires pieces to only fit a particular way.
-The hands-on Montessori approach teaches metaphysical concepts and develops memory built on sight, sound and touch.
-This both challenges and empowers children in their learning.
-Designed sequentially, each Montessori material prepares the children for the succeeding lesson.
-Montessori materials are designed to enhance a child’s depth of understanding and natural progression rather than dictate a series of unconnected concepts.
+This gives children a sense of ownership and pride for their rooms and materials, as well as reinforcing their social and emotional learning.
+All materials have an element of “control of error”, for example, a puzzle that can only be completed by assembling the pieces into one particular configuration.
+The hands-on Montessori approach teaches metaphysical concepts, and develops memory built on sight, sound, and touch.
+Each Montessori material prepares the children for the succeeding lesson, sequentially designed to enhance a child’s depth of understanding and natural progression, rather than present a series of disparate concepts.

-When asked about a teacher’s role, many are quick to picture one at the front of a classroom presenting lessons to a large group of students seated behind desks.
-However, in Montessori education the teacher’s role is to observe each child and present lessons to them when they are ready.
+When asked about a teacher’s role, many are quick to imagine a figure at the front of a classroom, presenting lessons to a large group of students sitting at desks.
+However, in Montessori education, the teacher’s role is to observe each child, presenting lessons to them only when they are ready.
 In this environment, each child receives individual attention.
-The daily routine of a Montessori teacher involves observing the students, helping children choose work, presenting lessons and posing provocative questions that promote deeper thinking.
-Since the children are actively engaged in activities of their choice, very little time is spent managing classroom behavior.
-Montessori students tend not to act out from restlessness or boredom because they are absorbed by the work of their choosing.
-The Montessori teacher controls the environment rather than the children.
-This unique approach allows the teacher to be a trusted guide and mentor.
-Though the pacing is individualized for each student, there are benchmark achievements which teachers ensure are met by each student to maintain their completion of the Montessori curriculum within three years.
+The daily routine of a Montessori teacher involves observing the students, helping children choose work, presenting lessons, and posing provocative questions that promote deeper thinking.
+Since the children are engaged in activities of their choice, very little time is spent managing classroom behavior.
+Montessori students tend not to act out from restlessness or boredom, as they are actively absorbed in the work of their choosing.
+The Montessori teacher controls the environment, rather than the children, allowing the teacher to be a trusted guide and mentor.
+Though pacing is individualized for each student, teachers ensure that all students fulfill benchmark requirements to complete the Montessori curriculum within three years.